“If it were up to me … I’d write this story differently” (One

 And that event wounded Ann Voskamp.
 Read chapter one of One Thousand Gifts: A Dare to Live Fully Right Where You Are to feel the deepness of the wounds, the intensity of Ann’s pain.
 But out of a place of pain and woundedness, Ann used a pen and gratitude to begin transforming her wounds into words of encouragement.

-I’ve written about Ann Voskamp a number of times at Raising Figure Skaters.
+I’ve written about Ann Voskamp a number of times at Bits of Positivity.
 About how she started the Gratitude Community … with bloggers around the world sharing some of their gratitude gifts each Monday.
 About how she wrote One Thousand Gifts: A Dare to Live Fully Right Where You Are.

 It may be through her book that Ann’s words have spoken loudest and reached farthest… especially after God placed her book on the New York Times bestseller list.
 And in that book, Ann truly transforms her wounds.
 By writing her one thousand gifts (things she’s grateful for each day), she reaches the place where she can honestly say: